mdancho84/mdancho84.github.io/_drafts/ggradar-radar-plots-with-ggplot-in-r.md

 ![](/assets/ggradar_faceted_plot_unordered.jpg)

-## BONUS: Ordered By Similarity
+## BONUS: Ordering The Faceted Radar Plot By Similarity

-As a YouTube Bonus, I show you how to order the faceted radar plot.
+As a YouTube Bonus, I show you how to order the faceted radar plot by the similarity of groups.
+Ordering by similarity makes it much easier to compare groups in the data.
 Here are the links to reproduce:

 * [Get the R code here](https://learn.business-science.io/r-tips-newsletter) (see R Tip 55)
 * [Watch the YouTube Video Here](https://youtu.be/-xgxA8I9PJY).

 ![](/assets/ggradar_faceted_plot_ordered.jpg)

+I can now see that:

+* Compact, Subcompact, and Midsize are similar
+* Pickup and SUV are similar
+* 2 Seater is Different, and so is Minivan

 # Conclusion